Fluctuation dynamos in supersonic turbulence at ${\rm Pm} \gtrsim 1$: acknowledgments

 \section{acknowledgments}

-Ameya Nagdeo and Sharanya Sur acknowledges the use of the High Performance Computing resources made available by the Computer Centre of IIA.
-Sharanya Sur and Bhargav Vaidya thank Mr.~Sayeed Kazim H., for testing an earlier version of the turbulence driving module as part of his M.Sc thesis project at IIT Indore.
-We also thank the reviewer for a timely and constructive report.
+A.N. and S.S. acknowledge the use of the High Performance Computing resources made available by the Computer Centre of IIA.
+S. S. and B. V. thank Mr.~Sayeed Kazim H. for testing an earlier version of the turbulence driving module as part of his MSc thesis project at IIT Indore.
+The authors thank Prof. Andrea Mignone for valuable discussions and the reviewer for a timely and constructive report.